 The NVCI group is based at Ifakara Health Institute (IHI) in Tanzania.
 Product testing data is used by the team of young entomologists as the basis of their MSc and PhD projects.

 Long-lasting insecticidal nets (LLINs), or bed nets, are the mainstay of malaria control.
-However, more than 50% of people living in endemic areas are currently unprotected because LLINs often wear out sooner than their expected lifespan.
-The goal of this project is to develop a digital tool enabling national malaria control programs to improve planning for programmatic LLIN distribution, monitoring of LLIN quality and selection of the best product for use according to contextual settings.
-By providing information on mosquito net lifespan, the project aims to optimise resource use, increase the protection of children, and reduce malaria transmission in low- and middle-income countries.
+However, more than 50% of people living in endemic areas are currently unprotected because LLINs often wear out before their expected lifespan.
+The aim of this project is to develop a digital tool that will enable national malaria control programmes to improve planning for programmatic LLIN distribution, monitor LLIN quality and select the best product for use in the context.
+By providing information on mosquito net lifespan, the project aims to optimise resource use, increase child protection and reduce malaria transmission in low- and middle-income countries.
 Read more

 Latest PublicationsAll Publications